High-precision measurement of the W boson mass with the CMS experiment: Methods

 \subsection{Additional validation checks of experimental inputs}

 A number of additional tests were performed to ensure that the analysis is robust with respect to variations in the selections used.

-The \mz extraction from \zmm events is performed in subsets of events defined by the relative location of the two muons in the CMS detector.
-Figure~\ref{fig:decorrMassShiftRegions} shows that the nominal \mz result is compatible with the results obtained when both muons are central ($\aetamu<0.9$), one is central and one is forward, or both are forward.
+The \mz extraction from \zmm events is performed in subsets of events defined by the relative location of the two muons in the CMS detector. \insupp{Figure~9 in the \suppmat}{Figure~\ref{fig:decorrMassShiftRegions}} shows that the nominal \mz result is compatible with the results obtained when both muons are central ($\aetamu<0.9$), one is central and one is forward, or both are forward.
 The same exercise is performed depending on \etamu, by requiring both muons on the $\etamu<0$ half of the detector, both on the positive half, and one in each half of the detector, with the same conclusions.
+Concerning the \wlike \mz and \mw analyses, the \mv extraction is performed in 24 bins of \etamu.
+The results are shown in \insupp{Fig.~11 in the \suppmat}{Fig.~\ref{fig:decorrMassShiftWZ}}, where the compatibility with the nominal result can also be appreciated.
+The \etamu dependence of the result is also assessed by evaluating the difference between the \mv values measured when selecting muons in the central ($\aeta < 0.9$) and forward ($0.9 < \aeta < 2.4$) regions of the detector.
+The difference between the \mw values measured with central muons and with forward muons is $15.3\pm14.7\MeV$.
+For the \wlike \mz analysis, the corresponding result is $22.8\pm21.1\MeV$.